 7 Amazing Things That Happen To Your Body When You Kiss Someone For The First Time

 I’ll never forget my first kiss with my partner.
 It may sound cheesy, and there may have been enough tequila in my system to get a rhinoceros drunk, but there were *fireworks*.
-His lips were so soft, he applied the right amount of pressure, and smelled so insanely good.
+His lips were so soft, he applied the right amount of pressure, and smelled so good.
 I didn’t know he’d be my boyfriend at the time, but I knew I wanted him to be.
 Up until that first kiss, I wasn’t even sure that I liked him that much.
-He was quiet and shy; I was loud and crazy.
+He was quiet and shy; I was loud and outgoing.
 The kiss changed everything for me.
 I went home and told my best friend all about it.
 She even wrote about it in her journal and showed me a few years later.

 Here are seven incredible things that happen to your body when you kiss someone for the first time.